nullorigin/protontool/README.md

 # protontool

-A tool for managing Wine/Proton prefixes with built-in component installation (DLLs, fonts, settings) for Steam Play games and custom prefixes.
+A tool for managing Wine/Proton prefixes with built-in component installation (DLLs, fonts, settings) for Steam games and custom prefixes.

 ## Building